How to Crack Your Lower Back?

 How to Safely Crack Your Lower Back

 Safely cracking your lower back can release tension and make you more comfortable.
-One of the easiest ways to do this is while sitting in a chair:
+This can be done sitting in a chair, sitting on the ground, or lying in a spinal twist.

 - Sit upright in a chair with your feet flat on the ground.
 Make sure that your back is against the back of the chair.